Dance

 3. Correct spelling of the competitor’s name is required.

-4. No individual (solo, groups, duets, trios) is allowed more than one entry in an age class/category.
+4. No individual (solo, groups, duets, trios, quartets) is allowed more than one entry in an age class/category.

 5. Solos must be in the same age group for all entries.
 If a solo class is unavailable in a selected category, the dancer may move up to the next age group.